Creating Custom Widget for QListWidget in Qt 6

 To the generated code, lets add two public methods - QString getText(), void setText(const QString &text) - one signal method - void sendRemoveItem(const QString &text) - and one slot method - void on_toolButton_clicked().

-void setText(const QString &text)
+void setText(const QString &text)link

 This method sets the text of the QLabel in the UI, whose name is given as label.